-If you’re planning to install a solar system, it’s important to be aware of the many shady operators (no pun intended) who’ll quote a cheap price then end up costing you money.
+If you’re planning to install a solar system, it’s important to be aware of the many shady operators (no pun intended) who’ll quote a cheap initial price then end up costing you money.

 Here are some questions you should ask before buying solar, so you know you’re getting the best option up front.

 1. Will my solar panels be in the shade?